sxtxixtxcxh/Pixen/README.markdown

 Pixen
 =====

 Welcome to Pixen, a free, open source pixel editor for Mac OS X!
-Milestone release of Pixen can be accessed by clicking on the 'Downloads' button above.
+Milestone releases of Pixen can be accessed by clicking on the 'Downloads' button above.

 Compiling the Tip-of-Tree Build
 -------------------------------